 Visualizing Pipelines with Mermaid

-method, which generates comprehensive Mermaid graph definitions.
+The flujo library provides advanced pipeline visualization capabilities through the visualize() function, which generates comprehensive Mermaid graph definitions.
 This feature helps developers understand complex pipeline structures, debug issues, and create documentation.

 Detail Levels